ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

     > Note: All of the strategies below will require the FPGA to be recompiled to reflect the suggested changes.

 #### Add additional indicators that allow you to poll and view the information from the host.
-Adding indicators will allow you to read the status back of intersting signals from the host.
+Adding indicators will allow you to read the status back of interesting signals from the host.
 This will give you a "last updated" view of the signals in question.
 It will not allow you to monitor every change to a signal but can give you good insights.

 ![Generation In Reset](../../images/PXIe-148X-Gen-In-Reset.PNG)